Rey-EL/public-portfolio/python-utilities/pdf-merger/README.md

 ---

+## Summary of Skills Demonstrated

+*   **GUI Application Development:** Building a complete, user-friendly graphical application using Python's native `tkinter` library, including widgets, event handling, and layout management.
+*   **PDF Manipulation:** Using the `pypdf` library to open, read, and merge multiple PDF files into a single document.
+*   **File System Interaction:** Integrating with the operating system's file dialogs (`tkinter.filedialog`) to allow users to intuitively select folders and choose save locations.
+*   **OS-Level Operations:** Using the `os` module for recursive directory traversal to discover all relevant PDF files.
+*   **Robust Programming:** Implementing error handling to gracefully manage potential issues like corrupted or unreadable PDF files without crashing.
+*   **Application Packaging:** Knowledge of how to use `PyInstaller` to bundle a Python application into a standalone executable for easy distribution.

+---

 ## Security Considerations

 PDF Merger is a local utility script and does not interact with networks or external services, which means it is not directly susceptible to many common web-based vulnerabilities like those in the OWASP Top 10.
 However, users should always: